Huegoxaga/notes/algorithm/ml.md

   - Facebook makes available pretrained models for 294 languages.
   - fastText uses a neural network for word embedding.
   - It is extended as BlazingText as an AWS Sagemaker built-in algorithm
-  - It can be a unsupervised learning algorithm.
-It converts text to vector(Word2Vec)
+  - It can be a unsupervised learning algorithm using text to vector(Word2Vec)
-    - Word2Vec is a text preprocessing step for downstream NLP, Sentiment analysis, named entity recognition and translation.
-    - Words that are semantically similar have vectors that are closer to each other
   - It can be a supervised learning algorithm that supports multi-class, multi-label classification
 - Object2Vec
   - A bulit-in algorithm from the AWS Sagemaker